Configure appearance & branding

 |---|---|---|

-Many game types then add their own design controls, such as wheel artwork, card visuals, form headers, or other layout-specific elements.
+Many game types then add their own design controls, such as wheel artwork, card visuals, or form headers.

 Asset specs vary by game type

-Games share the same branding foundations, but the exact dimensions, crops, and optional image slots depend on the game type and the field you are editing.
-In Studio, check the asset guidance next to each upload field before you prepare production artwork.
+OmniLab Games share the same branding foundations, but the exact dimensions, crops, and optional image slots depend on the game type and the field you are editing.
+In OmniLab Studio, check the asset guidance next to each upload field before you prepare final artwork.

 Keep the game aligned with the campaign

-A game is one touchpoint inside a campaign, so keep its branding consistent with the rest of the participant journey:
+A game is one Touchpoint inside a campaign.
+Keep its branding consistent with the rest of the participant journey:

-TitleandSubtitleto the campaign promise - keep background art, landing-page visuals, and reward copy visually coherent
+- Keep the background, landing-page visuals, and reward copy visually coherent.

-- retest the crop on both desktop and mobile after each asset change
+- Recheck the crop on both desktop and mobile after each asset change.

-Campaign-level storytelling still lives outside the game itself.
-Use the landing page header when you need shared campaign branding before participants enter a specific game.
+Campaign-wide storytelling lives outside the game.
+Use the landing page header when you need shared branding before participants enter a specific game.

 When to go deeper

-Use this shared article for the common appearance fields.
-Switch to the relevant game family when you need the controls that are specific to one format, such as wheel segments, scratch layers, memory cards, or form headers.
+Use this article for the visual fields most games share.
+Open the guide for your game family when you need controls unique to one format, such as wheel segments, scratch layers, memory cards, or form headers.

 About landing pages